 No appraisals or inspections

 Getting a home loan is by no means an easy task.
 It requires a lot of dedication and time, and above all, a lot of patience.

-The banks or whoever is going to make the loan must make sure that the loan is worth the money so that the borrower will not have major problems paying in the future.
+The banks or whoever is going to give the loan must make sure that the loan is worth granting so that the borrower will not have major problems paying in the future.

 For that reason, banks and lenders generally reject loans for houses in poor condition or where a lot of remodeling or finishing work is needed.

 To ensure that you make a good investment with your loan, they must perform a series of inspections to evaluate the house’s smallest detail.
 The bank itself usually sets a date for these inspections.

 Sellers must not only wait for the bank to come and perform the inspections, but they must also wait for the appraisals, where the bank evaluates if the price offered for the house is reasonable.

 No time is wasted on repairs or modifications

 When the house is not exactly in the best condition, the seller may choose to make repairs or modifications to make it more attractive for a loan to complete the sale quickly.

 This entire repair or modification process is time-consuming, ranging from a few hours to several days.